How efficiency shapes market impact: Model description

 Assuming that a metaorder is present, the likelihood that it will persist depends on the distribution $p_N$ and the number of executions $t$ that it has already experienced.
-Let ${\cal P}_t$ be the probability that the metaorder will continue given that it is still active at timestep $t$.
-This is equivalent to the probability that it is at least of size $t$, i.e.
+Let ${\cal P}_t$ be the probability that the metaorder will continue given that it is still active at timestep $t$, i.e.

 This makes precise how order splitting can make order flow positively autocorrelated.
-In particular, if $p_N$ has heavy tails than an exponential $\mathcal{P}_t$ will increase with time and induce persistence in order flow.
+In particular, if $p_N$ has tails heavier than an exponential $\mathcal{P}_t$ will increase with time and induce persistence in order flow.